delatbabel/site-config/README.md

 # TODO

-* Flush the configuration cache when the database is updated, forcing the data to be re-read on the next page load.
 * More testing, bug fixing.
 I have tried to create a test suite using orchestra/testbench but it does not appear to work.
 * Better methods and a facade for saving the configuration to the database.